Ngogo chimpanzee war

 Close

-This is the second major conflict between chimpanzees observed in primatology, after the Gombe Chimpanzee War of the 1970s in Tanzania.
-Bloody, brutal attacks and mutilations are part of the conflict.[3]
+This is the second major conflict between chimpanzees that has been observed by primatologists, the first being the Gombe chimpanzee war of the 1970s in Tanzania.

 Background

-The chimpanzee community initially consisted of about 200 members living in relative cohesion for 20 years in the densely forested Ngogo region of Kibale National Park.[4]
+By 2015, the community consisted of about 200 members that had been living in relative cohesion for 20 years.[5]
 Though various cliques existed, they generally cooperated and defended their territory together from other chimpanzee communities.
-Social cohesion began to break down, however, after several individuals of the Ngogo community, who had helped to "bridge" the gaps between the cliques, died from disease in 2014.[5]
-Furthermore, a new alpha male rose in the community, furthering tension.[6][7]
+Social cohesion began to break down, however, after several individuals of the Ngogo community, who had helped to bridge the gaps between the cliques, died from disease in 2014.[6]
+Furthermore, a new alpha male rose in the community, furthering tension.[7][8]

 Conflict

 The large canine teeth of a chimpanzee in Kibale.
-These are used for dominance displays and fighting.[8]
+The main evolutionary pressure behind male chimpanzees' canine tooth size is socio-behavioral: displays of dominance, intimidation and defense.[9][10]

-By 2026, at least 28 chimpanzees, including 19 infants, had been killed in the conflict.[1]
-All casualties had been of the Central faction.[3]
+By 2026, at least 28 chimpanzees, including 19 infants, had been killed by the western Ngogo chimpanzees during the conflict.[1]
+All casualties had been among the members of the Central faction.[2]

 Media coverage